Momentum Flow Mechanisms and Color-Lorentz Forces on Quarks in the Nucleon: Introduction

 \section{Introduction}

-Translational symmetry of the physical space leads to the momentum conservation law for isolated systems.
-By introducing the momentum density $k^i(\vec{r}, t)$ and momentum density current (MDC) $T^{ij} (\vec{r}, t)$ ($i,j=1,2,3$ are spatial indices), one can examine the conservation law through the continuity equation,
+Translational symmetry of the physical space leads to the momentum conservation law for isolated systems~\cite{Itzykson:1980rh,Noether1918}.
+By introducing the momentum density $k^i(\vec{r}, t)$ and momentum current density (MCD) $T^{ij} (\vec{r}, t)$ ($i,j=1,2,3$ are spatial indices) representing the $i$-th direction flow of the momentum component $j$, one can examine the conservation law through the continuity equation,

 where $\nabla_i$ is the spatial differential operator.
-From the above, the total momentum $\vec{K} = \int {\rm d}^3\vec{r}\ \vec{k}(\vec{r},t)$ is simply a constant of motion.
+From the above, the total momentum $\vec{K} = \int {\rm d}^3\vec{r}~\vec{k}(\vec{r},t)$ is simply a constant of motion.
 The advantage of the continuity equation is that it depicts a dynamical picture of momentum conservation through continuously flowing its density over space.